Introduction

 Solution:

-Employ a non-invasive rebar locator to map out the rebar’s position before drilling.
-Take note of any discrepancies and proceed with caution when accessing the rebar.
+Use a reliable, non-invasive rebar locator to map out positions before drilling.
+Note any layout discrepancies and proceed cautiously when accessing the rebar.

 Challenge 2: Removing Rust and Debris